ComputerElite/APKDowngrader/README.md

 # Please use [the wiki](https://github.com/ComputerElite/wiki/wiki/APK-Downgrader) for instructions and other info

 # I want my app removed from the supported downgrades List.
 What do I do?
-Simply open an [GitHub Issue](https://github.com/ComputerElite/APKDowngrader/issues) and I'll remove all entries of your App as soon as possible and will reject further submissins for your App.
+Simply open a [GitHub Issue](https://github.com/ComputerElite/APKDowngrader/issues) and I'll remove all entries of your App as soon as possible and will reject further submissins for your App.
 _Please provide a way to verify you own the app_

 ## Issues